nasa/fprime/docs/HowTo/develop-subtopologies.md

 All files will be discussed in more detail in later sections of this guide.
 Additionally, note that there are optional files that can be included in your subtopology to extend its capability.

 - It is highly recommended to include a `docs` folder to document your subtopology.
 Simple markdown files (`sdd` for subtopology design document) work well in this case.
-- `.fppi` files can be included as config files to your subtopology.
-They can include useful constants or structures that allow users to modify your subtopology.
+- Other `.fpp` files can also be included in your subtopology.
+For example, a `config.fpp` may prove to be quite useful.
 - Unit tests can also be added to your subtopology, using a similar structure to unit tests for components.
 - Subtopology configuration behavior for components are written with [phases](https://nasa.github.io/fpp/fpp-users-guide.html#Defining-Component-Instances_Init-Specifiers_Execution-Phases).
 - `intentionally-empty.cpp` is a necessary file to include.
 It will be discussed why this is included [later](#cmake-and-buildstep-files).